-In November-December 2017 started outbreaks of diphtheria in Yemen and in the refugee camp in Bangladesh, because of the lack of vaccination coverage, and not because of the civil war in Yemen, and not because refugees in Bangladesh live in tents for 30 people each.Effect of ascorbic acid in the treatment of tetanus.
+In November-December of 2017, diphtheria outbreaks began in Yemen and in a refugee camp in Bangladesh.
+This, of course, happened because of the insufficient vaccination, and not because of the civil war in Yemen, and certainly not because the refugees in Bangladesh lived in tents, 30 people in each.Effect of ascorbic acid in the treatment of tetanus.
 1984, Jahan, Bangladesh Med Res Counc Bull

 A controlled study of the effects of vitamin C on tetanus in Bangladesh.
 117 patients were divided into two groups.
 The first group received 1g of vitamin C intravenously each day, in addition to the immunoglobulin.
 The second group only received immunoglobulin.